 No-Needle Acupuncture Techniques

 Paediatric acupuncturists recognise that some children will not tolerate the use of needles.
 This is largely an issue of perception rather than reality as acupuncture needles are virtually painless.
 However, it is crucial that a child feels relaxed about coming for their treatment and therefore a paediatric acupuncturist will have many other ways of delivering the treatment the child needs.
-These are outlined below.
+Some of these are outlined below.

 Paediatric tui na is a wonderfully effective system of massage.
 Whilst being a systematic, medical treatment, it developed out of a mother's innate instinct to stroke, touch and caress her baby or young child.
 Therefore, it is practical, intuitive and easy to deliver.
 Babies and children usually love it.